waynezhang78/Kingsmen-LenovoChina2018/calm/calm-windows.rst

 ## Usage

-- Import the blueprint into your Nutanix Calm environment
+- Import the blueprint(windows-deployment.json) into your Nutanix Calm environment
 - Adjust credentials to suit your requirements (the import will warn about blueprint validation errors, since credentials are not saved in exported blueprints)
 - Alter each Calm service/VM so that it deploys your Windows 2016 image
 - Alter each Calm service/VM so that it connects to your preferred network